DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      their movement.
    - Prerequisites: Role: Support or Caster
    - Tags:
+- Name: Slow
+   - Description: You selectively bend the nature of time
+   - Resource: Major
+   - Mechanic: Select a point in space.
+All creatures within 2 spaces make a Strength check vs. your TC.
+On a Miss, their speed is halved and they are limited to one action per turn.
+A creature that leaves the area is no longer effected.
+Objects in the area are slowed until the effect ends or they are moved by a creature.
+   - Prerequisites:
+     + Level 3
+     + Role: Caster
+   - Tags:
+- Name: Shield
+   - Description: Fortify yourself even further, adjusting your shield or summoning magical armor.
+   - Size: Minor or Major
+   - Mechanic: Add `MISSING` (Minor/Major) to a creature's AC until the end of their next turn.
+   - Prerequisites: Role: Support or Defender
+   - Tags:

+## Companion

+- Name: Creature Connection
+   - Description: You have developed a connection with a creature in your setting (e.g., animal, spirit, robot).
+On a long rest you can attune to an animal as a Companion.
+   - Resource: Simple
+   - Mechanic: On a long rest, you attempt to connect with a creature in the world to take them as a Companion.
+The GM determines if this attempt was successful and may ask for a relevant Skill check to determine success.
+   - Prerequisites:
+      + Skill requirement: Craft or Knowledge > +1
+   - Tags: Companion
+- Name: Creature Link
+   - Description: You have developed a strong bond with your Companion over time, and can hear its thoughts in your mind.
+   - Resource: Simple
+   - Mechanic: Some checks can now be made through your Companion using their Skills and Attributes.
+The GM determines if a check can reasonably be made through your Companion.
+   - Prerequisites:
+      + Level 2
+      + Power: Creature Connection
+   - Tags: Companion
+- Name: Creature Mastery
+   - Description: Your connection with your chosen creature has deepened, allowing you to increase the creature's power.
+On a long rest, you train/modify your Companion to improve their skills.
+   - Resource: Simple
+   - Mechanic: Your Companion gains `MISSING` Health Point and `MISSING` to attack.
+   - Prerequisites:
+      + Level 2
+      + Power: Creature Connection
+   - Tags: Companion

+## Game Mechanics

+### Adjust Odds

+- Name: Fated Draw
+   - Description: Your connection to the Fates is heightened and you feel you can shift the odds in your favor.
+   - Resource: Major
+   - Mechanic: When making a check, you can draw up to 3 cards and choose which of them to use for the check.
+You then must discard the remaining drawn cards.
+   - Prerequisites: Level 3
+   - Tags:
 - Name: Lucky
    - Description: Not everything goes your way, but for one reason or another, you seem to avoid the worst.